Sixzero/OpenRouter.jl/README.md

    export OPENROUTER_API_KEY="sk-or-..."
    ```

 This is required to download the list of models and providers available.
 These APIs are free.
-The models you want to use might require other API_KEYs to access provider endpoints.
+The models you want to use might require other API_KEYs to access provider endpoints, ex: openai models will require OPENAI_API_KEY.

 ---